Meet the Music Makers of Western Springs Faculty

 Juliet Dawson (Violin, Viola)

-Teaches private lessons on Mondays, Tuesdays, and Fridays
+Teaches private lessons on Tuesdays & Fridays

 Juliet Dawson is a violist/violinist who has been passionate about string music ever since she was tricked into playing the viola at age 11.
 Since then, she has received her BM in viola performance from the University of Michigan and her MM from the Hartt School of Music.